top of page

 Yoga for Back Care

-This class is for anyone who wants to maintain a healthy back.
 Sprains and strains along with mild non-specific back pain are very common, and not necessarily barriers to doing yoga.
-Your spine is designed to move and benefits from a considered practice.
-Back Care Yoga focuses on forwards, backwards and side bending, within your range of comfort to develop awareness of your natural spinal curves and how they feel day to day.
-In this class we modify traditional postures and use yoga plus movements derived from physiotherapy and pilates to strengthen and balance the spine when lying, sitting and standing.
-We go slower, work with what feels good, no pushing or competition, and return frequently to the neutral shape to relax and absorb the practice.
-The class ends with one of the many relaxation poses for 5 minutes.
+Your spine is designed to move.
+We modify traditional yoga postures combined with movements derived from physiotherapy and pilates to strengthen and balance the spine when lying, sitting and standing.
+We go slower, work with what feels good, no pushing or competition, and return frequently to the neutral shape to rest and absorb the practice.
+The class ends with one of the many relaxation poses.

 SG202956.jpg